prebid/Prebid.js/modules/madsenseBidAdapter.md

 ## Video

-We support the following OpenRTB params that can be specified in `mediaTypes.video` or in `bids[].params.video`
+We support the following OpenRTB parameters, which can be defined in `mediaTypes.video` or `bids[].params.video`.
 - 'mimes',
 - 'minduration',
 - 'maxduration',